spotinst/help/src/docs/administration/api/aks-permissions-desc.md

 ###  Additional Cluster Identity Permissions

-When creating a cluster with specific attributes, you will need these additional permissions for the cluster identity.
+When creating a cluster with specific attributes, you need these additional permissions for the cluster identity.
 Since these permissions are not automatically assigned, you must add them to the cluster identity after creation.

 * Microsoft.Network/networkSecurityGroups/write, Microsoft.Network/networkSecurityGroups/read
   * (These permissions are required if using a network security group in another resource group.
 These permissions are required to configure security rules for a LoadBalancer service)